When expectations become toxic

 We have explored degrees of expectation, some quite benign while others seeming to have the potential to distort our very humanity.
 Expectations have a place in modern living, but their potential to damage our mental health, to the point of becoming toxic, must be acknowledged.

 Awareness of the potentially damaging consequences of expectations on our lives is important when assessing our quality of life.
 Any authentic sense of wellbeing and happiness in our lives must be grounded in our acceptance of ourselves as we are, not compliance with our own or other people’s expectations.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.

 About Bernard Howell

-I am a person-centred counsellor committed to the principle that we all have an inner tendency, that when accessed, enables us to resolve issues in our own way, adapt to circumstances and situations while becoming more aware and accepting of the person we are.
+I am a person-centred counsellor committed to the principle that we all have an inner tendency that, when accessed, enables us to resolve issues in our own way, adapt to changing circumstances and situations while becoming more aware and accepting of the person we are.

 Located in Bilston.